esenyel/esenyel.github.io/_pages/about.md

 ===
 * April 2023, Our paper [Backward Reachability Analysis of Neural Feedback Loops: Techniques for Linear and Nonlinear Systems](https://ieeexplore.ieee.org/document/10097878) is accepted to IEEE Open Journal of Control Systems.

-* March 2023, Our paper [Experience Filter: Using Past Experiences on Unseen Tasks or Environments](https://arxiv.org/abs/2305.18633) is accepted to IEEE Intelligent Vehicles Symposium (IV)!
+* March 2023, Our paper [Experience Filter: Using Past Experiences on Unseen Tasks or Environments](https://arxiv.org/abs/2305.18633) is accepted to the IEEE Intelligent Vehicles Symposium (IV)!

 * March 2023, I accepted a tenure-track faculty position at Rensselaer Polytechnic Institute (RPI) Electrical, Computer, and Systems Engineering (ECSE) department!
 I will start in January 2024.